-The Governing Body through an appointed working party has reviewed the key risks to which Aylesford School is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
-The Governing Body is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place from the School's conversion to Academy Status on 1 January 2012 for the remainder of the period ended 31 August 2012 and up to the date of approval of the annual report and financial statements.
-This process is regularly reviewed by the Governing Body.
+The Board of Governors through the Audit Committee has reviewed the key risks to which Aylesford School is exposed together with the operating, financial and compliance controls that have been implemented to mitigate those risks.
+The Governing Body is of the view that there is a formal on-going process for identifying, evaluating and managing the Academy Trust's significant risks that has been in place from the School's conversion to Academy Status on 1 January 2012 for the remainder of the period ended 31 August 2013 and up to the date of approval of the annual report and financial statements.
+This process is regularly reviewed by the Board of Trustees.